Natural process-led conservation approaches are used more widely to support functioning ecosystems and shape an ever-changing landscape.

 Potential activities

 See what activities people can carry out to help achieve this priority.
+You can view them all, or just look at the one most relevant to you.
 These activities are a guide and are not exhaustive, as there are many small activities involved in habitat management and restoring ecosystems.

 The activities and Dorset’s nature recovery maps provide a starting point, but additional land management and ecological advice will often be needed to support activities on individual sites.